flashwing-04/showtime-website/content/ws23/master/m1-SomethinAR/process.md

 Having a clear vision in mind, we got down to the task of creating our product backlog.
 This comprehensive list included all the features needed for our **MVP (Minimum Viable Product)** as well as those we planned for **future releases**.
 Building on the User Story Map we developed during the conceptual phase, we translated it into practical tickets, seen from the **perspective of our users**.
 These tickets included User Stories, Features, and specific tasks.

-For project management we made use of project planning tools on Github.
+For project management, we made use of project planning tools on Github.
 We organized our work into **weekly or bi-weekly sprints**, each with a different focus.
 Whether it was asset design, network logic, game state implementation, UI design, or other crucial aspects of the project, we assigned the tasks to the team member who wanted to tackle it for the upcoming week.
 {{</section>}}

 <div class="mb-0">{{<image src="userStoryMap.png" alt="Picture of User Story Map" caption="User Story Map" >}}</div>